 You will also find a more economical choice to remedy the Land Cruiser 200 Series V8 IHI turbo problems mentioned above.

 These ‘dusted’ original IHI turbos are more likely if the original OEM Toyota air filter has been removed and replaced with an aftermarket one.

 In this case, it appears that an aftermarket system is not better.

 But the OEM filter will not necessarily completely cure the issue.
 However, anecdotal evidence suggests it may slow the problems occurrence.

 So perhaps consider changing back to OEM filtering and perhaps change that filtering system more often.

 As always, engine sludge build up can be a contributing factor in turbocharger problems.

-And the most critical need is for the oil and filter to be changed at EVERY service, the air filtration ever few services.
+And the most critical need is for the oil and filter to be changed at EVERY service, the air filtration every few services.

-Oil sump levels must be neither under or overfilled.
+Neither under or over fill the oil sump.
 An over-filled sump creates higher pressure that pushes against the oil flowing out of the turbo oil dump lines.

 The above outlines some Land Cruiser IHI Turbo problems, and some ways to help prevent the issue re-occurring.